Python Applications – Unleash the power of Python

-- Roster of Integrated Development Environments
+- The roster of Integrated Development Environments

 Thanks to its simplicity, brevity, and large community, Python makes for a great introductory programming language.
 Applications of Python programming in education has a huge scope as it is a great language to teach in schools or even learn on your own.